haiderriazkhan/CANDLE-J/README.md

 </div>
 4- Select a input 3D tiff image by navigating in the window that appears.

-5 - A dialog box and a GUI to select filtering parameters will appear.
+5 - A GUI to select filtering parameters will appear.
+Also a dialog box to keep the user updated regarding the progress of the program.

 <div align="center">
         <img width="55%" height="100%" src="/Images/ParameterBox.png" </img>